 - PA One Call must be notified at various stages of the project, including the design phase and also prior to construction.
 One Call assigns a serial number to each call they receive.
-These serial numbers must be recorded and kept in the project file. - Many projects will require some type of environmental permit.
+These serial numbers must be recorded, and kept in the project file, and provided to the conservation district. - Many projects will require some type of environmental permit.
 Applicants are encouraged to work with the district to determine what environmental permits, if any, may be required.
-Any required permits must be obtained by the grant recipient before work can begin on the portion of the project related to the permit.
-See Chapter 8 for more permit guidance. - Some projects may require an Erosion and Sediment Control (E&S) plan.
-Your district can help you to determine if an E&S plan is necessary.
-A sample E&S plan is available on the Center's website.